 How to Find Arkansas Marriage Records

-Marriage records in Arkansas are documents issued by the state that validate Arkansans’ marriage status.
-These records are issued in the county where marriage ceremonies took place.
+Marriage records in Arkansas are documents issued by the state following the solemnization of a marriage.
+It is a legal and binding contract that expresses the willingness of both parties to live together in matrimony.
+In Arkansas a marriage record is typically issued in the county where marriage ceremony took place.

 Are Arkansas Marriage Records Public?

-Family Court records can include marriage records and divorce records.
+Family Court records can include marriage records and dissolution of marriage records as well as divorce records.
 These records contain personal information of those involved and their maintenance is critical should anyone involved wish to make changes.
-Because of this both marriage and divorce records can be considered more difficult to locate and obtain than other public records, and may not be available through government sources or third party public record websites.
+Because of this both marriage and divorce records can be considered more difficult to locate and obtain than other public records, and may not be available through government sources or third-party.

 What are Arkansas Marriage Records?